 The dirt road continues up the valley, becoming more and more uneven.
 It is about a kilometre walk up the valley until you reach a wooden bridge, or better: a wooden plank or gangway looking horribly unsafe.
-Then the path goes up along a (mostly dry) tributary stream to the cave entrance.
+Then the path goes up along a (during summer mostly dry) tributary stream to the cave entrance.
 To see the first glimpses of the enormous entrance portal is really thrilling.

 Entrance portals are often much bigger than the cave behind, as the cave entrance is widened by weathering, especially by frost.
 Not so in this case: the cave behind the entrance is nearly the same size and stays so for several hundred meters.
 The first huge hall has enough light from the entrance and from a side entry.
 It is about 25 m high and 40 m wide.
 For a small passage at the end you need an electric torch.
 The main passage turns right and is now blocked by a massive wall.
 The 4 m high wall looks a little lost in the huge passage.